OpenClaw 2026.4.7 shipped memory-wiki on April 8. Your agent can now build its own knowledge base. Here's what that means and how to enable it.

 How does memory-wiki differ from MEMORY.md?

-MEMORY.md stores raw text notes.
-Memory-wiki stores structured claims with provenance (source conversation, timestamp, confidence level, freshness status).
-Memory-wiki supports claim-level search (more precise than chunk-based search), staleness detection (flags outdated facts), and contradiction clustering (identifies conflicting claims).
+MEMORY.md stores raw text notes; memory-wiki stores structured claims with provenance (source, timestamp, confidence, freshness).
+Memory-wiki supports claim-level search, staleness detection, and contradiction clustering.
 MEMORY.md is for quick notes.
-Memory-wiki is for durable facts that need accuracy tracking.
+Memory-wiki is for durable facts that need accuracy tracking over time.

 How do I enable memory-wiki in OpenClaw?